CumulusNetworks/docs/content/cumulus-netq-42/Validate-Operations/Validation-Checks.md

 ## Cumulus Linux Version Tests

 The Cumulus Linux version tests looks for version consistency.
-You can accomplish this with the following tests:

 | Test Number | Test Name | Description |
 | :---------: | --------- | ----------- |
 | 0 | Cumulus Linux Image Version | Checks the following: <ul><li>No version specified, checks that all switches in the network have consistent version</li><li><em>match-version</em> specified, checks that a switch's OS version is equals the specified version</li><li><em>min-version</em> specified, checks that a switch's OS version is equal to or greater than the specified version</li></ul> |

 ## EVPN Validation Tests

 The EVPN validation tests look for indications of the session sanity and configuration consistency.
-You can accomplish this with the following tests:

 <!-- vale off -->
 | Test Number | Test Name | Description |
 | :---------: | --------- | ----------- |